 Workers who believe they have been misclassified as independent contractors by their employers may file a complaint with the Employee Classification Section of the North Carolina Industrial Commission.
 Complaints may be made by phone, email, or fax.
 Employees need to provide the suspected employer’s location and mailing address, as well as the employer’s phone number and email address, if available.

-North Carolina is a right-to-work state, and the N.C.
+North Carolina is a right-to-work state and N.C.
 Department of Labor has now provided more information on what that means.

 Right-to-work applies to collective bargaining or labor unions.
 People’s right to work can’t be denied or reduced in any way because they are members of a labor union, or because they choose not to be a member of a labor union.